rochak21/Crop-Prediction-using-multi-modal-data/README.md

 To fine-tune the MMST-ViT model for crop yield predictions, the command may need to be adjusted based on the operating system to ensure compatibility.
 On Windows, the standard command `python main_finetune_mmst_vit.py` works without requiring modifications.
 However, for macOS users, it is recommended to specify the device (`--device cpu`) and the number of workers (`--num_workers 0`) to address differences in how multiprocessing is handled on macOS.
 The adjusted command for macOS is: `python main_finetune_mmst_vit.py --device cpu --num_workers 0`.
 This ensures that the fine-tuning process runs smoothly and efficiently, taking into account platform-specific constraints.
 ```

-## License

-This repository is under the CC-BY-NC 4.0 license.
-Please refer to [LICENSE](https://github.com/fudong03/MMST-ViT/blob/main/LICENSE) for details.

 ## Acknowledgment